DUKE42web/DUKE/sitecore/sitecore/README.md

 **4.1 Node.js**

 Node.js is required for the use of some of the tools.
+You can go to their website ([https:
+//nodejs.org](https:
-You can go to their website ([https://nodejs.org](https://nodejs.org)) and download the Windows .exe installer.
+//nodejs.org)) and download the Windows .exe installer.
 You should coordinate with your team and use the same versions across all team members.

 Once installed, you will have access to the NPM (NodeJS Package Manager).